25 BEST North Carolina Beaches To Visit (2023)

 Shackleford Banks act as an eight-mile barrier between Beaufort and the Atlantic Ocean.
 The banks protect Beaufort from the Atlantic Ocean’s full brunt and protect various plant and animal species, some of whom wound up on its shores in shipwrecks.

 The island is open for anyone to roam but is only accessible by boat.
-If you make the journey, you will find pristine beaches and the widest variety of seashell activities in North Carolina.
+If you journey, you will find pristine beaches and the widest variety of seashell activities in North Carolina.

 Carolina Beach

-While many consider nearby Wrightsville Beach to a bougie, affluent beach, Carolina Beach has a much more laid-back and relaxed vibe.
+While many consider nearby Wrightsville Beach an affluent beach, Carolina Beach has a much more laid-back and relaxed vibe.
 Here you’ll see brightly colored pink and yellow buildings, tiki bars, and more golf carts on the roads than convertibles.

 Kure Beach

-Here you can enjoy all the beautiful sand, water, fishing, and boardwalk that you can at other beaches, without the amusement park rides and busy tiki bars.
-Kure Beach has a much more laid back attitude and brings you back to what North Carolina beaches are all about.
-Walk the Kure Beach Pier and watch the fisherman wrangle one in, this 711-foot-long pier is one of the oldest on the Atlantic Coast.
+Here you can enjoy all the beautiful sand, water, fishing, and boardwalk at other beaches without the amusement park rides and busy tiki bars.
+Kure Beach has a much more laid-back attitude and brings you back to what North Carolina beaches are all about.
+Walk the Kure Beach Pier and watch the fisherman wrangle one in.
+The 711-foot-long pier is one of the oldest on the Atlantic Coast.

 If you want to fish yourself, you can easily rent a rod and get some bait and tackle from the shop at the pier – with a small fishing admission fee, your fishing license on the pier is included in the rate.
 Don’t miss getting a reservation at Freddie’s; it’s one of the best restaurants at Kure Beach!